The cerebrospinal fluid cytokine signature of multiple sclerosis: A homogenous response that does not conform to the Th1/Th2/Th17 convention

-In this cross-sectional study, we wanted to identify key cytokines characteristic of different stages of multiple sclerosis (MS) that could be used as an outcome measure in clinical trials.
-To this end, cerebrospinal fluid from a cohort of patients with relapsing-remitting MS (RRMS) and secondary progressive MS (SPMS) was investigated with a multiplexed fluorescent bead-based immunoassay.
+In this cross-sectional study, we wanted to identify key cytokines characteristic of different stages of multiple sclerosis (MS).
+To this end, cerebrospinal fluid from patients with MS was investigated with a multiplexed fluorescent bead-based immunoassay.
 In total 43 cytokines were assessed and related to clinical and imaging data.
-Cerebrospinal fluid from a separate confirmatory cohort was used to validate cytokines pertinent to SPMS.
-Increased levels of CCL22, CXCL10 and sCD40L characterized RRMS patients with presence of gadolinium-enhancing lesions; decreased CCL2 and increased CXCL1 and CCL5 were typical of RRMS patients irrespectively of presence of gadolinium-enhancing lesions.
-IL-15 and IL-27 were increased in SPMS patients, but non-significantly in the confirmation cohort.
+Increased levels of CCL22, CXCL10 and sCD40L characterized relapsing-remitting MS patients with the presence of gadolinium-enhancing lesions; decreased CCL2 and increased CXCL1 and CCL5 were typical of relapsing-remitting MS patients irrespectively of the presence of gadolinium-enhancing lesions.
 These homogenous patterns of cytokine activation do not conform to conventional Th1/Th2/Th17 responses.